---

 gid: 91696086-8c78-455b-af68-5306f38f4615

-description: Learn how to create block extensions on resource pages in the Shopify admin.
+description: Learn how to create UI extensions that display blocks in Shopify admin.

 ---